PacoSLO/openWRT-NOC-/README.md

 ## 🌐 OpenWrt Network Operations Center (NOC) Dashboard

 A lightweight, modern, and responsive web-based dashboard designed to monitor your home network status in real-time.
-This project is built with minimal resource consumption in mind, making it ideal for running directly on **OpenWrt routers** (such as GL.iNet hardware) or within **Proxmox LXC containers** in a homelab environment.
+This project is built with minimal resource consumption in mind, making it ideal for running directly on **OpenWrt routers** or within **Proxmox LXC containers** in a homelab environment.

 ---

 ## ⚠️ Disclaimer (Unofficial Project)

 > **Important:** This is an independent, community-driven open-source hobby project.
-It is **NOT** an official application, nor is it endorsed, sponsored, or affiliated with OpenWrt, GL.iNet, Ookla, or any other official networking entities.
+It is **NOT** an official application, nor is it endorsed, sponsored, or affiliated with OpenWrt, Ookla, or any other official networking entities.
 Use it at your own discretion.

 ---